zagorec92/FileSystemAPI/README.md

 * **Docker** profile
 * **WSL** profile
 #### Running with FileSystem/FileSystem_WithGeneratedData
-1. Open up an IDE of your liking (Visual Studio >= 2022 or VS Code with all the packages needed for building and running the app)
+1. Open up an IDE of your liking (Visual Studio >= 2022, VS Code or Rider with all the packages needed for building and running the app)
 2. Run the app (_FileSystem_ launch profile is selected by default)
 #### Running with Docker-Compose
   1. Switch to docker-compose project